Deutsche Bahn bosses pick up bonuses as passengers suffer – DW – 12/11/2023

 For years, experts have recommended splitting up Deutsche Bahn so that the rail network and operations are managed by different companies.

-However, Transport Minister Volker Wissing, of the neoliberal Free Democrats, is not impressed.
+However, Transport Minister Volker Wissing, of the neoliberal Free Democrats, is not impressed by the idea.
 He's planning a new infrastructure company which would focus on the maintenance and expansion of the rail network separately from rail operations.
-This company is due to start work on Jan.
-1, 2024.
+This company is due to start work on January 1, 2024.

 Other countries, such as the Netherlands, Denmark, Sweden and the UK, have found a way to make the separation of network and operations work.
-"But it's not a magic solution," cautions Böttger.
+"But it's not a magic solution," cautioned Böttger.

 Rail customers should not expect an improvement in rail travel anytime soon.
 On the contrary, things will get worse before they get better, as busy routes will have to be shut down completely at times for maintenance and refurbishment.

-"In view of the list of problems and the visible solutions, I doubt that the railroad's accumulated problems can really be resolved in the next 10 years," says Böttger.
+"In view of the list of problems and the visible solutions, I doubt that the railroad's accumulated problems can really be resolved in the next 10 years," said Böttger.